mkarner07/mkarner07.github.io/_posts/2025/2025-10-09-Writing-online-for-734-days.md

 date: 2025-10-09
 excerpt_separator: "<!--more-->"
 categories:
-  - Personal Productivity
+  - Personal Operating Systems
-  - Management and Leadership
+  - Leadership as a System
+  - Tools in the Real World
   - Writing

 tags:
   - My Journey
   - Writing
-  - Personal Productivity
+  - Personal Operating Systems
-  - Management and Leadership
+  - Leadership as a System
+  - Tools in the Real World

 ---